prasanthrajSRAG/M3_WIPER-CONTROL-SYSTEM/5_Report/Readme.md

 # WIPER CONTROL SYSTEM
 ## ABSTRACT
+  Wiper is an essential component that used to wipe the raindrops or any water from the windscreen.
+A windshield wiper is a very important part that permits a driver to collect the visual information at the time of precipitation of rain from the vehicle components aspect that influences the driver's safety and comfort. wiper consists of three operating speed.
+The wiper parts visible from outside the car are the rubber blade, the wiperarm holding the blade, a spring linkage, and parts of the wiper pivots.
+Driving a car in the rain is tough, so using wipers to clean the mirror.
+Here, I am using STM32 with arm based microcontroller to build the wiper control system.
 ## INTRODUCTION
 Wiper is an essential component that used to wipe the raindrops or any water from the windscreen. wiper consists of three operating speed.The wiper parts visible from outside the car are the rubber blade, the wiperarm holding the blade, a spring linkage, and parts of the wiper pivots.Driving a car in the rain is tough, so using wipers to clean the mirror.